bojanstrkovski-21/Arco-chadwm-debian/README.md

 4. Cd into arco-chadw folder and run install-arcolinux-chadwm.sh script to get and build the arcolinux-chadwm from arcolinux github and get arcolinux-powermenu

-## DISCLAIMER : IF YOU DECIDE TO TRY OUT THIS SCRIPTS PLEASE TEST THEM IN VM(VIRTULA MACHINE) RAHTER THAN ON REAL HARDWARE AND IF THEY WORK FOR IN THE VM THEN YOU CAN TRY THEM ON REAL HARDWARE.
-I AM NOT RESPONSIBLE FOR ANY SYSTEM PROBLEMS THAT MIGHT HAPPEN !!!